 The Proteostasis Network consists of more than 1,000 proteins organized into pathways that can be regulated

-The PN ensures that every protein within a cell will reach its final destination correctly folded with appropriate function or be degraded and cleared to prevent damage.
-Disease, genetic mutations, environmental factors, and aging can cause the PN to become imbalanced, which can lead to a decrease in protein quality control contributing to diseases categorized as loss-of-function or gain-of-toxic function disorders.
+The Proteostasis Network (PN) ensures that every protein within a cell will reach its final destination correctly folded with appropriate function or be degraded and cleared to prevent damage.
+Disease, genetic mutations, environmental factors, and aging can cause the PN to become imbalanced, which can lead to a decrease in protein quality control that contributes to diseases categorized as loss-of-function or gain-of-toxic function disorders.
 Loss-of-function diseases, such as cystic fibrosis, are often caused by inherited mutations resulting in inefficient folding and excessive degradation.
-Gain-of-toxic-function disorders, which include Alzheimer’s, Huntington’s, and Parkinson’s diseases, appear to arise from aggregation-associated toxicity.
+Gain-of-toxic-function disorders, which include Alzheimer’s disease, Huntington’s disease, and Parkinson’s disease appear to arise from aggregation-associated toxicity.